Shooting Using Native Camera App

 If you would like to shoot footage in a cartoon style for inclusion in your piece than this is the app for you.
 Olli by Tinrocket is a very straightforward app that yields great effects.
 It transforms what you are shooting into a beautiful hand drawn animation.

 Using a Green Screen- Visiting Locations Around the World (and Beyond) in the Classroom!

 DoInk Green Screen: iOS Users (Paid For Resource)

-This app is a favourite in both primary and post primary schools owing to the multitude of purposes for which it can be used.
 From developing oral language in a familiar setting during an Aistear lesson, to explaining a geographical phenomenon in 5th class, to transporting yourself around the world to report on historical events for a TY history project in post primary school...the possibilities are endless.
 Simply create a new project, choose the camera option on the top row, select your image/video footage for the row beneath and away you go!
 The resulting video will save to your camera roll and can then be exported to an editing app for inclusion in your final project.